 Once Again Nut Butter is 100% employee-owned.
-We are a company with an Employee Stock Ownership Plan (ESOP); however, we govern ourselves as a worker-owned cooperative.
-The biggest difference between a worker co-op and an ESOP is in the valuation of company stock.
-In our employee-owned company, all the employees are owners.
+We are a company with an Employee Stock Ownership Plan (ESOP); however, we govern ourselves with a participative style of management.

 The employee-owners meet on a regular basis.
-All employee-owners have a vote on how the company is managed, and we govern ourselves.
+All employee-owners have voting rights.
 Each person gets one vote.
-Our company meetings are held to address the following: company policies, operational issues, and financial strategies.
-Committees are also formed to help resolve issues, which are subject to a final company vote (1 person = 1 vote).
-We have at least 3 employee-owners sitting on our Board of Directors.
+Monthly company meetings are held to address the following: company policies, operational issues, and financial strategies.
+Committees are also formed to help direct company initiatives or resolve employee concerns, which could ultimately be subject to a final company vote (1 person = 1 vote).
+In addition, employees have their voice heard through Board elections.
+In fact, we have at least three employee-owners sitting on our Board of Directors.

 The income that is generated in our business is distributed fairly.
-For example, a 4:1 compensation ratio of highest to lowest paid employees.
-Profit-sharing bonuses are distributed equally to all owners.
+For example, we currently observe a 4:1 compensation ratio of highest to lowest paid employees.
+Profit-sharing bonuses are distributed equally to all owners too.

 We are not hierarchical in our structure.
 The supply chain is flatter, and streamlined in the way that commodities are grown, purchased, and distributed.
-Products are produced with a higher level of integrity because the employees share ownership and they take pride in what they are producing.
+Products are produced with a higher level of integrity because all of us share ownership and we take pride in what we are producing for you.

-Our employee-owned company cares a great deal that our growers make a fair wage, so we engage in fair trade practices.
-We start co-ops in developing countries, helping to address issues of economic crisis and poverty.
-We also engage in domestic fair trade practices supporting small and rural farms, making sure that beekeepers receive a fair price for crops.
+Our employee-owned company cares a great deal that our growers and that they make a fair wage, so we engage in Honest in Trade practices.
+We work with co-ops in developing countries, helping to address issues of economic crisis and poverty.
+We also engage in domestic fair trade practices supporting small and rural farms, making sure that beekeepers receive a fair price for honey.

 Deborah Olson – ESOP Attorney, Michigan, with over 30 years’ experience creating and advising employee-owned companies.
 She is the Executive Director of the Center for Community-Based Enterprise, Inc., which links entrepreneurs with underutilized resources.